tanmaygupta100/GradientDesigner/README.md

 # GradientDesigner
-New project in progress!
-Transform your pictures into gradient artworks!
+Transform your pictures into abstract artworks!
 Welcome to the "Gradiator"...

-This project uses image processing and graphics programming techniques with algorithmically-designed Perlin Noise to create gradient artworks.
-Allows users to upload images, then extracts dominant colors, generates gradient artwork, and applies a generated heat-map layout for fantastic artworks.
+This project uses image processing and graphics programming techniques with a Perlin Noise algorithm to create heat-map designs and gradient artwork.
+Allows users to upload images, from which the dominant colors are extracted and used to create art.

 Home screen and test-input image: